Tumblr

 The police didn’t need his help anyway–they took the kid down on the sidewalk across the street (and to my eye were pretty measured about it given the adrenaline in the air) and put him in the car after going through his pockets.
 (Apparently he was a suspect in an armed robbery–I got that from Twitter, though, and I didn’t see a gun).

 Anyway, I was pretty shaken by it–the cars driving so close so fast, the threat of violence that loomed over everything, the terrifying eagerness of a bystander to jump into the fray.
 And I was worried about what it would all look like to Zettie, how scared she would be by it, how confusing it must have looked.
-I was shaking as we walked away from the scene, holding zettie’s tiny hand as much for my comfort as for hers.
-After a block she said, “so anyway, daddy, you were telling me a story….” #unflappable (at Williamsburg NYC)
+I was shaking as we walked away from the scene, holding Zettie’s tiny hand as much for my comfort as for hers.
+After a block she said, “so anyway, daddy, you were telling me a story….”

 IMG_6676